 Documents

 Documents describing a change (e.g. an email, a textual file, a spreadsheet, etc.) are often made part of the SE model.
-This enhances the changes’s traceability, allowing users to verify its existence and access more detailed information.
+This enhances the traceability of a change, allowing users to verify its existence and access more detailed information.

 In the model, a type relation, has source, is created between the type element Change and Document.
-In practice, the cardinality of the type relation is set to Multi since multiple files can be the source of an action over time.
+In practice, the cardinality of the type relation is set to Multi since multiple files can be the source of a change over time.

 TIP: By setting the ownership of the type element Document to External application, you can work with external data.
 In this example, the set of documents in Relatics can be automatically synchronized with the list of documents in the project’s DMS.